 Back problems are another source of chronic pain.
 Sciatica affects the lower back and legs.
 It starts in the sciatic nerve, which runs down the lower back, hips, buttocks, and legs.
 A herniated disk that puts pressure on the sciatic nerve often triggers sciatica.
 Spinal stenosis—a narrowing of the spine—can also put pressure on the sciatic nerve.
 Sciatica can be very painful, but medicines, physical therapy, and other treatments usually improve the pain within a few weeks.

 The prostate is a walnut-shaped gland that sits underneath a man’s bladder and wraps around the urethra—the tube through which urine travels from the bladder to the outside of the body.
 The prostate gland’s main function is to add fluid to sperm to form semen.
 Although the prostate starts out small, it typically grows as a man ages.
 Prostate growth is known as benign prostatic hyperplasia, or BPH.
 Over time, BPH puts pressure on the urethra, leading to urinary problems.
 Prostatitis is swelling of the prostate gland that is often caused by bacteria.
 The condition can come on quickly (acute prostatitis) and usually clears up with antibiotics.
 However, it can sometimes continue long term, in which case it’s called chronic prostatitis.

-But the answer to erectile dysfunction isn’t the same … Read More
+But the adverse effects of … Read More

 What are the risk factors for prostate cancer?
 It’s a question that remains unanswered despite a growing body of research identifying risk factors and prevention strategies.